-Ashley is the Director of Coalitions for the Independent Women's Voice.
+Ashley is the Director of External Relations for the Independent Women's Voice.

 A native Marylander, Ashley cut her teeth in politics by working for a longtime Maryland Congressman and later at the Maryland General Assembly.
 Since that time she’s worked on numerous campaigns and with state parties around the country.